BumblebeeBat/FlyingFox/docs/channels.md

 # Channels

+A payment channel is a relationship between 2 people so that they can send money repeatedly, and only record their final settlement on the blockchain.
+This is more affordable than storing every money-transfer on the blockchain.
+The rules of the payment channel are enforced by providing evidence to the blockchain about the current channel state.

 It is possible to create secure channels with all these features:

 1. You can spend money in them without publishing anything to the blockchain.